mlohajner/CSplash/README.md

 ## The idea

 Terminals today just... open.
 Blank.
 Silent.
-A blinking cursor and nothing else — efficient, sure, but there's no *arrival*.
+Dry.
+A blinking cursor and nothing else - efficient, sure, but there's no *arrival*.
 No sense that something is glad to see you.

 CSplash fixes that with two simple beliefs:

 1. **Nostalgia is a feature.** The BBS era had a ritual: dial, connect, wait a beat, and be greeted by hand-crafted art that told you *this* board had personality.
 That ritual is worth bringing back.
-2. **Your terminal deserves a proper welcome.** Instead of the cold shock of an empty prompt, CSplash greets you with an image from your own collection — gracefully **scanned onto the screen line by line**, exactly like the old days — before handing you off to your shell.
+2. **Your terminal deserves a proper welcome.** Instead of the cold shock of an empty prompt, CSplash greets you with an image from your own collection - gracefully **scanned onto the screen line by line**, exactly like the old days - before handing you off to your shell.

 Your collection, your rules.
 Drop in **ASCII/ANSI art**, **photos**, or even **animations**, and CSplash picks one at random (or by name) and renders it right there in your terminal.